elsa-workflows/elsa-website/docs/guides-hello-world.md

 sidebar_label: Hello World
 ---

-In this guide, we will implement a very simple Hello World workflow.
+In this guide, we will do the following:
-In practice, most workflows will be triggered automatically, for example when a timer elapses, a signal is received or an HTTP request comes in, Under the covers, however, it all comes down to selecting what workflows to start and resume, and then invoking them.

-To get a feel for what a workflow is and how to run one, we'll create a simple but complete program that shows the following:

-* What packages to use
-* What namespaces to import
-* What services to register
+* Create a console application.
-* What services to use to define a workflow
+* Programmatically define a workflow definition that displays the text "Hello World" to the console.
-* What services to use to invoke a workflow
+* Run the workflow.

 Let's get to it!